Trip Summary and Itinerary Map

 On arrival into Ushuaia to be met by driver and taken to your hotel.

-In the afternoon, we take a boat from the local port to explore the Beagle Channel.
-We begin in the direction of Alice Island to see the colony of sea lions, continuing on to the Birds Island where the king and imperial cormorants inhabit.
-Nearby, we enjoy the view of the Rock Cormorants on the cliffs.
-Then, we see both sea lions and fur seals at the Sea Lions Island.
+In the afternoon, your boat will be waiting for you at the local port, ready to explore the Beagle Channel.
+You will begin in the direction of Alice Island to see the colony of sea lions, continuing on to the Birds Island where the king and imperial cormorants inhabit.
+Observe the Rock Cormorants on the cliffs nearby, then see both sea lions and fur seals at the Sea Lions Island.

 During the voyage, enjoy tea, hot chocolate, coffee, biscuits and, of course, typical Argentinian Maté.
-Finally, we find Les Eclaireurs lighthouse, which was established in 1919 and is a real symbol of Ushuaia.
-Going back, we disembark on Bridges Island for a short hike.
-During the walk, we follow a road discovering the flora and the fauna.
-On this island we can see archaeological remains of the Yamanas, the aborigines who lived here many years ago.
+Finally, you'll reach Les Eclaireurs lighthouse, which was established in 1919 and is a real symbol of Ushuaia.
+Going back, you will disembark on Bridges Island for a short hike which promises discovery of abundant flora and the fauna.
+On this island you can also see archaeological remains of the Yamanas, the aborigines who lived here many years ago.

 Accommodation: Hotel Alto Andino